maeve-oake/food/Lasagna.md

 ## cook

 1. fry off the beef mince in a large pan
-2. throw a splash of red wine when it starts to brown. this should burn off.
+2. throw a splash of red wine in when it starts to brown. this should burn off.
 3. fry off onion, then add to pan
 4. fry off pepper, then add to pan
 5. fry off carrots, then add to pan